 - Toilet paper (this may be provided in emergency housing, which is why it is at the bottom)

 Take any and all medication and, like IDs, keep it on your person or in the backpack, and do not let it out of sight.
 Have original prescription labels handy in case questions arise.

-Having a familiar stuffed animal, piece of jewelry, or other reminder of home can be very calming in chaotic situations.
+Having a familiar stuffed animal, piece of jewelry, or other reminder of home can be very calming in chaotic situations, especially a dorm evacuation.
 Again, keep this item in sight, preferably in the backpack.

 While ideally no one would ever need to use this list, I have had to evacuate my dorm more than once in college and knowing what to pack when evacuating a dorm has helped me tremendously with staying calm and dealing with whatever situation led to the evacuation in the first place.
 For more posts on dealing with emergencies in college, check out my related college emergency preparedness posts below!